 School of Science

 The School of Science brings together the former Departments of Biological Sciences, Chemistry and Earth sciences into a cohesive cross-disciplinary unit providing greater opportunities in teaching and research.

 The Grand Challenges facing society currently require research that transcends disciplinary boundaries, requiring an increased flexibility in the ways we seek to understand the world and the ways we prepare students for the future.

-The School of Science Reception is located in F Block, F1.07.
+The School of Science Reception is located in E Block, E.2.20.

 The School of Science is home to the Bachelor of Science (BSc), an internationally recognised general science degree, and the Bachelor of Science (Technology) (BSc(Tech)) will help put you on the first step of your career ladder, giving you valuable paid work experience alongside practicing scientists and technologies.